About the Collection

 Although the Family Tree newsletter first rolled off the press in 1936, the Potlatch story actually began nearly four decades earlier and involved three different lumber companies.

-In 1900, timber trader Charles O. Brown guided prominent lumberman Frederick Weyerhaeuser through the timberlands of northern Idaho.
-Facing depleted timber resources in the American East and Midwest, Weyerhaeuser was looking to expand westward, and he liked what he saw in Idaho.
-So much so that before the year was out, he and Brown had formed the Clearwater Timber Company, and a month later, the Potlatch Lumber Company.
-Another Weyerhaeuser associate, Edward Rutledge, formed the Edward Rutledge Timber Company in 1902.
-A year later, Weyerhaeuser and his partners decided to merge all their Idaho holdings into one company; they named it the Potlatch Lumber Company and selected Frederick’s son Charles as president.
+In 1900, timber trader Charles O. Brown guided prominent lumberman Frederick Weyerhaeuser through the timberlands of north Idaho.
+Facing depleted timber resources in the American East and Midwest, Weyerhaeuser was looking to expand westward.
+Before the year was out, he and Brown, along with John A. Humbird, Edward Rutledge and John E Glover formed the Clearwater Timber Company and a month later, the Potlatch Lumber Company.
+Rutledge also formed the Edward Rutledge Timber Company in 1902.
+Weyerhaeuser and his partners soon decided to merge all their Idaho holdings into one company; they named it the Potlatch Lumber Company and selected Frederick’s son Charles as president.

 The directors of the Potlatch Lumber Company gave veteran Canadian lumberman William Deary the job of building a mill to turn Idaho timber into Idaho lumber.
 Deary selected a mill site within the company’s timber holdings in Latah County.
-In 1904, construction of what would become the world’s largest white pine saw mill began.
+In 1904, construction of what would become the world’s largest white pine sawmill began.
 W.A.
-Wilkinson of Minnesota was in charge of the design and construction of the steam-powered, belt and shaft-driven mill.
+Wilkinson of Minnesota oversaw design and construction of the steam-powered, belt and shaft-driven mill.

-It takes people to run a saw mill, and because the mill was located in an almost uninhabited area, the company decided to build a town for its employees.
+The site chose for the sawmill in 1904 was nearly uninhabited.
+In order to attract and retain the workforce needed to staff the facility, Potlatch built an entire town for its employees.
 When the mill began operating on September 11, 1906, the community of Potlatch was already an attractive town with a variety of amenities, including over 100 houses, two schools, Protestant and Catholic churches, as well as a hotel, general store, bank, post office, and opera house.

-Four years later, Potlatch Lumber Company built a new saw mill in what is now Elk River, Idaho, and around 1916, the Edward Rutledge Timber Company built one near Coeur d’Alene, Idaho.
-Clearwater Timber’s mill in Lewiston began operation in 1927, and in 1931, the three separate but affiliated companies - Potlatch Lumber Company, Edward Rutledge Timber Company, and Clearwater Timber Company - merged to form Potlatch Forests, Inc., with headquarters in Lewiston.
+In 1907, Potlatch Lumber Company built a new sawmill in what is now Elk River, Idaho.
+The Elk River Mill operated through 1930.
+Around 1916, the Edward Rutledge Timber Company built one near Coeur d’Alene, Idaho.
+Clearwater Timber’s mill in Lewiston began operation in 1927.
+In 1931, the three separate but affiliated companies – Potlatch Lumber Company, Edward Rutledge Timber Company, and Clearwater Timber Company – merged to form Potlatch Forests, Inc., with headquarters in Lewiston.

 Pres-to-logs, introduced in 1930, helped Potlatch weather the Great Depression, and World War II brought increased demand for lumber.
-After the war, Potlatch diversified its product line, acquired mills throughout the United States, and continued to purchase timberland.
-In 1965, the corporate headquarters were moved to San Francisco, and in 1973, the company’s name changed to Potlatch Corporation.
-In 1997, company officials relocated corporate headquarters to Spokane, Washington, and today Potlatch is a Real Estate Investment Trust with approximately 1.5 million acres of forest land in Arkansas, Idaho, Minnesota, and Wisconsin.
+After the war Potlatch diversified its product line, acquired mills throughout the United States, and continued to purchase timberland.
+In 1965 the corporate headquarters were moved to San Francisco and in 1973 the company’s name changed to Potlatch Corporation.
+In 1997, company officials relocated corporate headquarters to Spokane, Washington.
+Today, Potlatch is a Real Estate Investment Trust with approximately 1.5 million acres of forest land in Arkansas, Idaho, Minnesota, and Wisconsin.

 Technical Credits - CollectionBuilder